will-berg/data-mining/assignment-2/report.md

 ```bash
 $ python main.py
 ```
 Keep in mind that before running the program the data needs to be available at the path `data/transactions.dat`.
 The dataset can be retrieved [here](https://canvas.kth.se/courses/42990/files/6945385).
 By default, the support threshold is set to 1000 (1% of the baskets) and confidence is set to 0.5.
-Verbose is also set to `False`, which means that the resulting print out of the program will be less verbose than if it were set to `True`.
+Verbose is also set to `True`, which means that the resulting print out of the program will be more verbose (prints all itemsets found) than if it were set to `False` (only prints how many were found).
 These values can be adjusted in the `main.py` file.

 ## Results
 How long it (and the different parts) takes to compute